 - Cow – Tallow (rendered) or suet (non-rendered)

 - Ruminants (multi-stomach animals) – Tallow (rendered) or suet (non-rendered)

-The other types of animal products that are used are tallow and suet.
-Tallow is a hard, fatty substance, and is usually made from the fat found around the kidney area of a cow or other ruminant (multi-stomached) animal.
+The other types of animal products that we use are tallow and suet.
+When you look at tallow vs lard, tallow is a hard, fatty substance.
+It is usually made from the fat found around the kidney area of a cow or other ruminant (multi-stomached) animal.
 It is shelf-stable for later use in cooking or making other products such as soap and candles.

 Suet is the hard, white fat found around the kidneys and loins of cows and other animals, and this is what tallow is rendered from.
 This type of fat can be used for baking or cooking requiring higher temperatures, but may not be shelf-stable for as long as lard or tallow.
-Suet is also used to feed birds.
-You can get special bird suet feeders, like this one:
+You can also use suet to feed birds.
+There are special bird suet feeders, like this one:

 - Vinyl-coated metal cage is weather-resistant